xJeris/BC-stock-analysis/challenge/README.md

 In summary, the refactoring of our code lead to run time improvements and easier readability.
 However, it could have included other benefits as well.
 Examples are:
 * Functionality enhancements
 * Bug fixes
-* Improved code writing
+* Improved code writing and commenting

 While this analysis did not see any drawbacks to the refactoring of code, they do exist.
 Some examples of these negative impacts are:
 * Introduction of new bugs
+* Cost prohibitive
-* Expensive or time consuming
+* Time consuming